 In addition to the School's responsibilities when processing personal data, individuals have certain specific rights, perhaps most significantly that of access to their personal data held by a data controller (i.e.: the School).
 This is known as the "subject access right" (or the right to make "subject access requests").
 Such a request must be dealt with promptly and does not need any formality, nor to refer to the correct legislation.
-If a member of staff becomes aware of a subject access request (or indeed any communication from an individual about their personal data), the Head Master, Master or Bursar must be informed as soon as possible.
+If a member of staff becomes aware of a subject access request (or indeed any communication from an individual about their personal data), the Head of Legal, Risk and Assurance must be informed as soon as possible either directly or by email to dataprotection@westminster.org.uk.

-Requests from pupils will be processed as any subject access request and information will be given directly to the pupil, unless it is clear that the pupil does not understand the nature of the request.
+Requests from pupils will be processed in the same way as any other subject access request and information will be given directly to the pupil, unless it is clear that the pupil does not understand the nature of the request.
 In general, the School will assume that pupils' consent to disclosure of their personal data to their parents (e.g.: for the purposes of keeping parents informed about the pupil's activities, progress and behaviour, and in the interests of the pupil's welfare), unless, in the School's opinion, there is a good reason to do otherwise.